jeffreylowy/sandbox/manning-ng2/readme.md

 - Components are the main building block of an Angular app.
 - Each component consists of two parts: the view (ui) and the class that implements the logic behind the view.
 - A view is the result of merging the UI layout with the data.
+- Each component is basically a directive with an associated view, but unlike a component, a directive doesn’t have its own view.

 ```javascript
 // Think of the Component decorator as a config function that complements the class.